 1. Invest in automation.

 Call center technology has reached new heights, helping managers and supervisors offload repetitive tasks to free up valuable time for agents to be more productive.
-For instance, Voice Call-Backs and Visual IVR pair together to allow your digital users to schedule a call-back from an agent during their preferred date and time window.
-Tools like these simplify monotonous tasks, allowing them to focus on the customer interactions instead.
+For instance, Voice Call-Backs and Web Call-Backs (formerly Visual IVR) pair together to allow your digital users to schedule a call-back from an agent during their preferred date and time window.
+Tools like these simplify monotonous tasks, allowing them to focus on customer interactions instead.

 2. Focus on employee retention.